-“Goat in the Attic” memoir answers question: What was daily life like in farmland Poland during Nazi occupation?
+“Goat in the Attic” memoir offers never-before heard perspective of life in farmland Poland during Nazi occupation

 “Goat in the Attic and Other Stories: A Young Girl’s Memories of Hitler’s Occupation of Poland” a new memoir from Newman Springs Publishing delivers what possibly no other book about World War II has to this degree: a highly personal, first-hand account of a young farm girl’s life in Poland, concluding with her dream of assimilation as a US immigrant.